 Delivery Format

 Live attendance is not mandatory for this online course.
-Enjoy a 1-month period to access and review the course recording, which is sent out on the next business day.
+Enjoy a 6-week period to access and review the course recording, which is sent out on the next business day.
 We understand that life can be busy, which is why we offer you the freedom to access the course recording(s) during the time-limited viewing period.